AnasBinAzim/Pladytron/README.md

 ---

-### 🌟 **The Meaning Behind MAYERDOA**
+### 🌟 **The Meaning Behind PLADYTRON**

-Our team name, **"MAYERDOA,"** translates to **"Mother's Prayers"** in Bengali, a tribute to the unwavering support of our mothers.
-They have been our guiding light, steadfastly cheering us on from the initial selection to the WRO global stage.
-Through every challenge, they are our invisible strength—their love and prayers fueling each achievement, each step forward, each line of code.
-Their blessings are woven into the fabric of this project, making it more than just a technical endeavor; it’s a heartfelt journey.
+Our team name, “PLADYTRON,” dances between the realms of play and technology—a symphony of creativity and code.
+Like sparks igniting in the dark, our ideas come alive through the joyful spirit of discovery and the relentless pulse of innovation.
+But beyond the screens and circuits, there is an unseen force : our wellspring of strength: the unwavering support of those who walk beside us.
+Their hopes, whispered like secret blessings, fuel every challenge we embrace.
+In their quiet faith, we find the courage to dream bigger, to build stronger, and to journey farther.
+Pladytron is more than a name; it is the heartbeat of a shared dream, where joy and determination intertwine to create something truly extraordinary.

 ---